peter-auk-nz/cosmic-archive/README.md

 ## Project Status
 - ✅ All 118 elements migrated to JSON
-- 🚧 ASCII diagrams coming soon
+- ✅ ASCII electron configuration diagrams - Completed 2025-12-19
+- ✅ Index page with grid layout and styling - Completed 2025-12-20